-Main tabs Sub tabs Scope/content What is the safeguard information system?
-Objectives Functions and Institutional arrangements Provides an overview of what is an SIS and what are the GoG's relevant commitments in relation to UNFCCC and ART/TREES- which offer rationale for the set-up of the SIS Outlines the objectives of the SIS Outlines the functions and the institutional arrangements of the SIS + • J the functioning process What are safeguards?
+Main tabs Sub tabs Scope/content Home Provides an overview of what is an SIS and what are the GoG's relevant commitments in relation to UNFCCC and ART/TREES- which offer rationale for the set-up of the SIS What is the safeguard Objectives Outlines the objectives of the SIS information system?
+Functions and Institutional arrangements Outlines the functions and the institutional arrangements of the SIS + the functioning process What are safeguards?
 Cancun safeguards Briefly explains what the Cancun safeguards encompass, and that these are the set of safeguards the country has committed to ensuring its application in alignment with UNFCCC and ART/TREES commitments.
 Guyana's description of the Cancun safeguards Provides the description/unpacking of the Cancun safeguards to the country's context.
 This would be presented by each Cancun safeguard How does Guyana report on the safeguard's application?
 Indicators for reporting Presents the three types of indicators (structural, process and outcome) that are used to collect and analyse the information.
 Presents each indicator by each REDD+ action and by safeguard.
-National and International Outlines the reports and associated Reports timelines that would be prepared utilizing the SIS's information.
+National and International Reports Outlines the reports and associated timelines that would be prepared utilizing the SIS's information.
 It will also have a link to the reports (when available)